opencog/learn/scm/gram-class/README.md

 are then deleted.

-The different merge algos differ in how they decompose the vector `w` into the part `s` to be transfered, and the part `t` to be kept.
+The different merge algos differ in how they decompose the vector `w` into the part `s` to be transferred, and the part `t` to be kept.
 However, they all obey the detailed-balance requirement.

 Detailed Balance, Part Two